benjbaron/one-1/README.txt

 ------------------------------------

 Routing modules define how the messages are handled in the simulation.
-Six different active routing modules (First Contact, Epidemic, Spray and Wait, Direct delivery, PRoPHET and MaxProp) and also a passive router for external routing simulation are included in the package.
+Six basic active routing modules (First Contact, Epidemic, Spray and Wait, Direct delivery, PRoPHET and MaxProp) and also a passive router for external routing simulation are included in the package.
 The active routing modules are implementations of the well known routing algorithms for DTN routing.
-See the classes in routing package for details.
+There are also variants of these models and couple of different models included in the latest versions.
+See the classes in the routing package for details.

 Passive router is made especially for interacting with other (DTN) routing simulators or running simulations that don't need any routing functionality.